 Impact Framework for Media Projects Toolkit

-A new IMS tool has been launched to help editorial teams measure the impact of media projects based on more effective ways to define targets and track progress and results.
+An updated version of the IMS impact assessment tool is out.
+It is also translated into six different language.
+The tool help editorial teams measure the impact of media projects based on effective ways to define targets and track progress and results.

 Media development actors and funders globally are grappling with how best to measure results.
 Reach alone is no longer an effective measure.
 High-quality data and results matter to international, regional and local donors as well as investors and practitioners.